arthurgcarvalho/lootbox/README.md

 # Bringing Transparency and Trustworthiness to Loot Boxes with Blockchain and Smart Contracts

-This project contains the source code of the major artifacts proposed in the paper ``"Bringing Transparency and Trustworthiness to Loot Boxes with Blockchain and Smart Contracts"``.
+This project contains the source code of the major artifacts proposed in the paper "<i>Bringing Transparency and Trustworthiness to Loot Boxes with Blockchain and Smart Contracts"</i>.

 The folder ``smart contract`` has the code concerning the development of a loot box as a smart contract.